drasi-project/docs/docs/content/solution-developer/solution-patterns/_index.md

   - Once the doctor is finished, they go into a checkout process, where payment is collected and follow up visits are organized.
   - Finally the patient leaves and their visit is complete.

-In these kind of system, it is common to both need to get the current things in the collection and to know when the collection changes so that processes can be started and UIs updated.
+When implementing these kind of system, it is common to both need to get the current things in the collection and to know when the collection changes so that processes can be started and UIs updated.
 Modern databases make it easy to track and retrieve the things currently in a collection through simple queries or views, but they do not provide the capability to notify the consumer when the things in the collection change.
 So developers build custom change notification solutions, processing low level change feeds, or poll the database periodically.

-But this need to get the current collection and subsequent changes to that collection are exactly the capabilities that Drasi provides.
-As such, Drasi provides a new opportunity for creating query-based dynamic collections with integrated change notifications that can power certain types of business solutions.
+Drasi provides a new opportunity for creating query-based dynamic collections with integrated change notifications that can power these types of business solutions.
 For example, the following Continuous Query maintains a collection of all Employees currently located in Buildings that are in Regions where there are active high risk Incidents.

 ```
 apiVersion: query.reactive-graph.io/v1